andykais/ffmpeg-templates/README.md

 > "Clips and timeline have been recorded to template.yml.
 Render video now?
 Y/n"
 ```
 - audio visualizations to help with previews? https://www.youtube.com/watch?v=M58rc7cxl_s
+- template.layers or template.stack or template.order to separate the vertical ordering from the timeline